InfuseAI/taxi_rides_ny_duckdb/README.md

 	piperider compare-reports --last
 	```

-5. View the newly generatec comparison report to see how the metrics compare.
+5. View the newly generated comparison report to see how the metrics compare.

 6. The comparison summary also contains a summary of the metric differences between reports.